Skip to content

 npm install @genkit-ai/vertexai

-1. Create a vector search index in GCP.
+1. Create a vector search index in Vertex AI.
 Details on creating vector search index can be found at Create your Vector Search Index

 2. Create a Firestore Dataset and a Collection within that dataset to store the documents that will be indexed.
 More information to create Firestore datasets is available here

-To use the GCP vector search with Firestore, initialize it and define a retriever with an embedder.
+To use the Vertex AI Vector search with Firestore, initialize it and define a retriever with an embedder.
 You can also use a custom indexer and retriever for indexing and retrieving documents from the Firestore dataset:

 import { initializeApp } from 'firebase-admin/app';